Alfredo Marqueríe: After the Civil War

+He died in Madrid with his wife Pilar Calvo Rodero following a road accident on 31 July 1974.

 Prizes

 Among the more noteworthy of the many prizes Alfredo Marqueríe received were the National Literature Prize (1934), the National Theater Prize (1953), the National Text Books Prize (1959), the Lope de Vega Sinnets Prize from Madrid City Council (1963), the Luca de Tena Prize and the Rodríguez Santamaría Prize.